Pedigree Generation Service

 At the end of the process, the service displays a table with the following columns, where each row represents a family.

-- Family ID - Family ID as read from the input file
+- Family ID - Family ID as read from the input file and corresponding *log file

 - Individuals in Input - No. of individuals for whom a record was found in the input file